rothnic/nickroth/docs/project/keystatic-cloudflare-integration-plan.md

 - [ ] Verify that Cloudflare Pages generates preview deployments for pull requests or branches (e.g., `https://<branch>.<project>.pages.dev`).
 - [ ] Visit `https://<branch>.<project>.pages.dev/keystatic` to load the Keystatic admin UI.
 - [ ] Complete the GitHub OAuth prompt; Keystatic should redirect back to the branch preview domain once authentication succeeds.
+  - Branch previews reuse the canonical OAuth callback defined by `PUBLIC_KEYSTATIC_BASE_URL`.
+After the GitHub exchange finishes, the Worker redirects back to the preview origin so editors stay on the branch-specific deployment.

 ### 5. GitHub Permissions & Storage
 - [ ] Ensure the OAuth App has permission to access `repo` scope so Keystatic can read/write content branches.